Breeding Aratinga Conures

 The breeding season for Aratinga Conures starts in April and goes on through the end of May; and they reproduce once per year.
 The male's mating call alerts the female that he is ready to mate.
 These parrots are monogamous.

-In their natural habitat, Aratinga species have various nesting habits, most will nest in tree cavities, however, the St. Thomas conure prefers termite nests, and the Aztec Conure will build her nest in rock crevices.
-The Jamaican Conures or Olive-Throated Parakeets build their nests in termite holes.
+In their natural habitat, Aratinga species have various nesting habits, most will nest in tree cavities, with the following exceptions:

 The average clutch size consists of 3 - 5 eggs which are incubated for 26 - 27 days.

 High Quality Species Photos, Videos and/or Articles Contributions are welcome!
-Click here to upload articles and images.
+Upload your Articles and Images

 Please Note: The images on this page are the sole property of the photographers (unless marked as Public Domain).
 Please contact the photographers directly with respect to any copyright or licensing questions.
 Thank you.